 The rule with sloes is to pick them after the first frost but the key is to pick them when they are ripe, which can vary on the weather.
-You can bring on the “frost” by putting the sloes in the freezer, which is what I do.
-2015 was a fantastic year for sloes, which are small plum-like berries growing on the blackthorns.
+We usually pick ours around the end of October.
+You can bring on the “frost” by putting the sloes in the freezer.
+Sloes are small plum-like berries growing on the blackthorns.
 They look exactly like blueberries.

-A couple of Hedgerow Martinis before dinner promises lively and spirited conversation throughout.
+A couple of Hedgerow Martinis before dinner will warm the cockles during the winter months.
 And they are incredibly easy to make!

 How to make Sloe Gin